JMIBarth/tutorials/mcmc_robot/README.md

 <a name="flat"></a>
 ## 5.1 Flat parameter space

 Go to Paul Lewis' [MCMC Robot webpage](https://plewis.github.io/applets/mcmc-robot/).
-If you have an iPhone or iPad, you can also download and install the free app “MCMC Robot” from the App Store (the description given below may not exactly fit the appearance in the app).
+With an iPhone or iPad, you can also download the app “MCMC Robot” from the App Store (the description given below may not exactly fit the appearance in the app).

-Click on the **outer white ring** in the black square and delete the “peak” (the two white rings should disappear).
-Then click on **Settings** in the blue menu below the black square and change "**Step length sd/mean**" from 1 to 0 and click on “**Hide fails**” to deactivate it (the button changes to "show fails").
+Click on the **outer white ring** in the black square and press delete to remove the “peak” (the two white rings should disappear).
+Under **Settings** in the blue menu below the black square set "**Step length sd/mean**" from 1 to 0 and click on “**Hide fails**” to deactivate it (the button changes to "show fails").
 Then click on the blue “**Run**” button to perform 100 steps of the MCMC.
-Continue to click the button repeatedly (10-30 times) to continue the chain.
+Repeat clicking the button (10-30 times) to continue the chain.

 <kbd>![](./img/mcmc_robot_001.png)</kbd>